-Santam re is a wholesale reinsurance service provider for the Santam group general insurance businesses and independent general insurers in Africa, India, the Middle East and Asia.
-Santam re operates under the Issuer's general insurance licence, which enables it to optimise the size, quality and diversity of the overall risk pool relative to capital resources and risk appetite.
+Santam Re is a wholesale reinsurance service provider for the Santam group general insurance businesses and independent general insurers in Africa, India, the Middle East, Eastern Europe, China, South Korea and Southeast Asia.
+Santam Re operates under the Issuer's general insurance licence, which enables it to optimise the size, quality and diversity of the overall risk pool relative to capital resources and risk appetite.
+Santam Re leverages the reputational backing of an AA-rated paper provided by New Re, a wholly-owned subsidiary of the Munich Re group.